slamdata/purescript-pivot/MODULES.md

     _nattr :: String -> Number -> Markup -> Markup

+     produce data table from json, according to header tree

     cFromJson :: Tree -> JCursor -> Json -> [[Cell]]

+     merge table segments for each key of an object into one

     cMergeObj :: [[[Cell]]] -> [[Cell]]

+     pad tall header cells from above

     insertHeaderCells :: Number -> Tree -> Tree

     localeCompare :: String -> String -> Number

+     maybe merge a tuple of objects into a table segment

     mergeObjTuple :: Tree -> JCursor -> [Json] -> Maybe [[Cell]]

+     render a grid from an array of arrays

     renderRows :: forall a.
 (Markup -> Markup) -> (Number -> Number -> a -> Markup) -> [[a]] -> Markup